-Technological work has allowed for both clinical and non-clinical LCW staff to be able to book patients appointments at their home practice, urgent treatment centres and other services in order to avoid admissions into other urgent care services.
-These services are available for patients in both the Inner North West and North Central London area.
+Both clinical and non-clinical LCW staff are able to book patient appointments at their home practice, urgent treatment centres and other services in order to avoid admissions into other urgent care services.
+These services are available for patients in both the inner North West and North Central London area.

 The Care Quality Commission (CQC) is the independent regulator of health and social care in England.
 It monitors, inspects and regulates services to make sure they meet fundamental standards of quality and safety and then it publishes its findings, including performance ratings.